Cobra (Megan Thee Stallion song): Background and composition

 On October 19, 2023, 1501 Certified Entertainment sent out a press release announcing that the label and Megan Thee Stallion had "mutually reached a confidential settlement to resolve their legal differences", ending a three-plus-year legal battle and settling in Megan's favor.
 On October 28, 2023, Thee Stallion began teasing the release of her first solo single since she released her second studio album Traumazine in August 2022.

 In a message ahead of the song's release, Megan Thee Stallion wrote, "Cobras exemplify courage and self-reliance.
 They stand tall and fierce in the face of challenges, teaching one to tap into their inner strength and rely on oneself to conquer their threats.
 Emulating the cobra helps one be more confident in the person they are within."
 The music video, directed by Douglas Bernardt and released alongside the single on November 3, 2023, begins with the rapper crawling out of a snake's mouth, peeling off a layer of her skin.
-She raps about confronting suicidal ideation while laying in a glass box surrounded by reporters and cameras, then performs a dance routine to a guitar solo within a spiral jetty.
+She raps about confronting suicidal ideation while lying in a glass box surrounded by reporters and cameras, then performs a dance routine to a guitar solo within a spiral jetty.

 As Billboard reported, the song (as well as her upcoming album) is entirely self-funded through Megan's independent enterprise Hot Girl Productions LLC.
 The song marks a distinct departure from her usual hip-hop style, exploring rap rock with a distinctive fuzzy electric guitar riff throughout the song.
 The song's lyrics explore the rapper's battles with depression and anxiety following the loss of both of her parents and her recent breakup with American rapper Pardi.
 In the song, she hints at Pardi's infidelity, recalling the moment she caught him cheating in her bed: "Pulled up, caught him cheatin'/ Gettin' his dick sucked in the same spot I'm sleepin'".
 A remix was released on November 8 with the Canadian-American alternative metal band Spiritbox, featuring a much harsher nu metal sound and gothic vocals from Courtney LaPlante.